The Fear of Being Slim and the Kylie Syndrome

 Oh yes.
 My good old fear of being diagnosed with a terminal illness.
 I have had this ever since I was a little girl, no idea really where this comes from as I had never witnessed a close relative through sickness or experienced any major ailments myself.
 Add to this my anxieties about wars and natural disasters and I guess you end up with a nice little neurosis.
 Something that, by the way, runs on both sides of my family.
 In my case this fear of something really bad happening manifests itself in what I call The Kylie Syndrome.
 Let me explain:

-“Kylie had it all.
+“Kylie (Minogue) had it all.
 Good looks, great figure, thriving career, gorgeous boyfriend, loving family.
 Then she got cancer.

 What goes up must come down.
 In other words, if everything goes well, something bad is bound to happen.
 If something is too good to be true it probably is.